IABTechLab/uid2docs/docs/getting-started/gs-faqs.md

 No, UID2 does not store any DII.
 In addition, in almost all cases, UID2 doesn't store any values at all once the [POST&nbsp;/token/generate](../endpoints/post-token-generate.md), [POST&nbsp;/token/refresh](../endpoints/post-token-refresh.md), or [POST /identity/map](../endpoints/post-identity-map.md) call is complete.

 A necessary exception is the case where a user has opted out.
 In this scenario, UID2 stores a hashed, opaque value to indicate the opted-out user.
-The stored value cannot be reverse engineered to recognize the DII, but can be used to identify future requests for a UID2 generated from the same DII, which are therefore denied.
+The stored value cannot be reverse engineered back to the original value of the DII, but can be used to identify future requests for a UID2 generated from the same DII, which are therefore denied.

 #### How does a user know where to access the opt-out portal?